mcarmenv/book-recommendation-system-mcarmenv/README.md

 ## What next?
 **What follows:** </br>

-This project could grow with a good investment, a good team that is willing to help improve not only the recommendation system, but also the people who will use it, i.e. Goodreads users.<*br>
+This project could grow with a good investment, a good team that is willing to help improve not only the recommendation system, but also the people who will use it, i.e. Goodreads users.</br>
 It would need a good team to support the system, qualified staff and a significant monetary investment to be able to go ahead and develop it fully.</br>

 ## Conclusion.